syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/layouts.md

 ![ASP.NET Core Ribbon Control with collapsible state](./images/ribbon-isCollapsible.jpg)
 #### Defining priority order for group collapse or expand

 You can define the priority order for each group by setting the [priority](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonGroup.html#Syncfusion_EJ2_Ribbon_RibbonGroup_Priority) property which allows you to specify the order in which groups should be collapsed or expanded on resizing.
-Higher priority values are fetched first for collapsing, while lower priority values are fetched first for expanding.
+Higher priority values are fetched first when collapsing, whereas lower priority values are fetched first when expanding.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}